Why won't my iPhone sync with iTunes?

 - Reboot the PC.
 When it restarts, do not open iTunes.

-- Open Task Manager (Ctrl + Shift + Escape), click the Processes tab, and end all of the following by highlighting them, and clicking the End Process button for each in turn: Bonjour, SyncServices, iCloud, iTunes, iTunesHelper, MobileDeviceService, anything else starting with Apple.
+- Open Task Manager (Ctrl + Shift + Escape), click the Processes tab, and end all of the following by highlighting them, right-clicking and clicking the End task button for each in turn: Bonjour, SyncServices, iCloud, iTunes, iTunesHelper, MobileDeviceService, anything else starting with Apple.

 - Open the AppData folder by one of the following methods: